The Audience Shifted

 Do AI engines actually read wire press releases?

 Yes.
-ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews all ingest wire-distributed press releases as source material.
+ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews ingest wire-distributed press releases as source material.
 They train on the syndicated versions, retrieve from them in real-time queries, and cite them when answering buyer-research questions.
 A release distributed via PR Newswire or Business Wire typically becomes retrievable by AI systems across hundreds of syndicated URLs.

 Which press releases should go on the wire in 2026?